Spot and contract markets

 Spot prices reflect how much electricity is being used

-Spot prices are currently updated every thirty minutes but this will move to every five minutes in 2021.
+Spot prices are updated every five minutes.
 Prices are usually low in the early hours of the morning, before people wake up and businesses and factories start operating.
 Spot prices are usually higher in the mid afternoon or evenings, when people and businesses are generally using the most power.